Building RBAC in Go

 Authorization |

-Integration
+Integration |

 Introduction

 Role-Based Access Control (RBAC) is an access control pattern that governs the way users access applications based on the roles they are assigned.
 Roles are essentially groupings of permissions to perform operations on particular resources.
 Instead of assigning numerous permissions to each user, RBAC allows users to be assigned a role that grants them access to a set of resources.
-For example, a role could be something like evilGenius
+For example, a role could be something like mega-seed-owner

-, or a sidekick
+, or a portal-gun-writer

 .
-A sidekick
+A mega-seed-owner

-, and an evilGenius
+, and delete

-like Rick would be able to create
+like Rick would be able to read

 .

-open-source library as well as the Aserto Golang SDK.
+open-source authorizer and the Aserto Go SDK.

 Prerequisites